 Clinical studies show that when inverted the separation between the vertebrae increases, this allows for absorption of moisture into the soft tissue of the discs, increasing the nutrient content as well as plumping the discs for better shock absorption and flexibility.

 When you are sitting, standing, exercising, or doing other weight-bearing activities, fluid is squeezed out of your discs and into adjacent soft tissue, just as moisture can be squeezed out of a sponge.
 As a result, your discs lose some of their height.
 To prove this fact, measure yourself in the morning and then again at night.
 You will lose half-an-inch to three-fourths-of-an-inch in height by the end of the day.
-(To see this change you can measure your true height or measure your waist.
-Height loss can be seen in the size of the waist because although you are shorter your body mass is the same and therefore the ‘column’ of your body increases in diameter).

 When you are lying down the compression in the spine is reduced enough to allow the discs to slowly reabsorb moisture and nutrition over the many hours you sleep.
 However, the discs may not always maintain their full height capacity, creating a total accumulation of height loss of up to two inches in a lifetime.